← Student & Academic Policies

 CTECreditMN is a consortium of high schools and colleges who work together to provide students a pathway from high school to college.
 Students may earn college credits (Articulated College Credit) for high school courses completed in 10, 11, 12 grades.

-Visit to see what high schools and colleges are participating in Minnesota Articulated College Credit.
+Visit the to see what high schools and colleges are participating in Minnesota Articulated College Credit.

 In order to seek credits for a Minnesota Articulated College Credit complete the following: